LOADING ...

 And the pirate he'd help us drive the British to the sea.

-Old Hickory said he give a damn
+Old Hickory said he didn't a damn

 He's whup the britches off of Colonel Packenham.